iftikhar8/thesis/chapters/sections/revisions.md

 Unfortunately, small scarids are also easily confused with small myctophids, but unlike with the labrids, there is no evidence within this thesis that this is problem here (i.e., no figure showing images of putative scarid larvae).

+TONY's final figures:

+Labridae: 1324
+Mullidae: 247
+Scaridae: 239
+Scorpaendae.
+247
+Pomacentrids: 207
+Serranidae 700
+Synodontidae 146

+After going through the data photos, I showed tony 53 photos of larval fish that I deemed that I was not 100% confident about and he identifed 4 mychtophids, 1 cirrilidae, 2 pseudochromids and 1 unknown amongst the photos.

 *Response:* Yes that was a misidentification in that photo on my part (it came from a sample not used in the analysis).
 The final identifications used in the analysis were performd by Tony Miskiewicz and another PhD student Val (all of Val's identification were doubled checked by Miskiewicz).
 There were  a high number of Labrids sampled in this voyage - to quote Tony from email correspondence "Labrids were abundant in the samples and I check all of Val's IDs so I am happy to state this in your reply to Jeffs comments".

 I have revisited all of the photos of the larval fish use in my analyses and double-checked the identifications.
 Where I have had some doubt I got Tony Miskiewicz to double-check the identification in the photographs.
 I found four of them turned out to be psuedochromids upon closer inspection (dorsal series of melanophores), one myctophid, and two unknowns (slightly damaged fish that were not labrids as identified by Tony).
 Therefore I re-ran the analyses with this reduced dataset, which did not change the overall patterns seen for OVM.